-No, foreign individuals who become legal residents of the United States are not required to file BEA forms for their ownership of U.S. assets, including ownership of real property.
+Do U.S. citizens who reside outside the United States have to file for their ownership of U.S. assets, including real property?

 Yes, U.S. citizens who reside, or expect to reside, outside the United States for more than one year, are required to file BEA forms for their ownership of U.S. assets, including business enterprises, trusts, estates and real property.